PiastaS/Python-challenge/README.md

 - The greatest decrease in profits (date and amount) over the entire period.

-PyPoll
+### PyPoll

-Your task is to create a Python script that analyzes the votes and calculates each of the following:
+Python script that analyzes the votes and calculates each of the following:

 - The total number of votes cast